Mount Seir: Southern land of Seir, Mount Seir

 In the Book of Numbers, the prophet Balaam, predicting Israelite victories over the Trans-Jordanian nations at the end of their Exodus from Egypt, stated "Edom shall be a possession; Seir also, his enemies, shall be a possession".

-In the antique Song of Deborah in the Book of Judges, God is described as emerging from Seir to lead the Israelites in battle.
+In the Song of Deborah in the Book of Judges, God is described as emerging from Seir to lead the Israelites in battle.